Global Impact: SJCRH

 Hope, Gauri Patel, Patient Art Gallery, St. Jude Children's Research Hospital, Memphis, photo by jch.

-Fundraising dinner for St. Jude Children’s Research Hospital, fourth of five narratives read between courses of the meal.
+Fundraising dinner for St. Jude Children’s Research Hospital, fourth of five narratives.

 During the late 1960s and early 1970s, an epidemic threatened the work of St. Jude Hospital.
 Young patients undergoing chemotherapy contracted a rare, often fatal pneumonia caused by a fungus called Pneumocystis carinii.
 In response, St. Jude launched a new infectious-diseases research department that eventually was able to address the problem.
 By 1974, a new drug therapy known by the acronym TMP-SMZ proved to cure and even prevent this pneumonia.
 It became routine treatment for all chemotherapy patients.